jrodewig/wanderahead.github.io/_posts/2025-04-15-immersive-art-experiences-in-nyc-that-will-dazzle-you.md

 "Interactive" can mean different things to different people.
 It can mean anything from pressing a button to immersive performance to just being able to touch the art.
-It's rare for "interactive" to mean climbing *inside* the art, but that's exactly what you'll do at Vessel."
+It's rare for "interactive" to mean climbing *inside* the art, but that's exactly what you'll do at Vessel.

 A 150-foot sculpture outside Manhattan's Hudson Yards, Vessel is climbable art, consisting of 154 flights of interlocking stairs.
 With 500 steps and 80 landings